code-corps/blog.codecorps.org-site/README.md

 blog.codecorps.org/      # → Root folder for this project
-├── trellis-public/      # → Your clone of the public Trellis repository ├── trellis/             # → Your clone of the private Trellis repository (acccess limited; private for security) └── site/                # → A Bedrock-based WordPress site
+├── trellis-public/      # → Your clone of the public Trellis repository ├── trellis/             # → Your clone of the private Trellis repository (acccess limited; private for security) └── site/                # → Your clone of this respoitory, a Bedrock-based WordPress site
     └── web/
         ├── wp/          # → WordPress core (don't touch!)
         └── app/         # → WordPress content directory (themes, plugins, etc.)